 - Multi coated HD lens and 5X magnification lets you see everything on the course, no matter what the weather is like outside

 - Up to 1000 yard measurements and you can lock onto the flag from 450 yards away.
 This is farther than any person; pros included, will ever need.
 The V4 is accurate within 1 yard from these far distances too.

 - Stabi-Grip Technology means this product is easy to hold and it won’t slip from your hands.

-- Comes with a premium carry case so you won’t lose this rangefinder and it makes it easier to transport.
+- It comes with a premium carry case so you won’t lose this rangefinder and it makes it easier to transport.

 Even though this product comes from Bushnell and it’s extremely high quality, it won’t completely break the bank.
-Also, you get a 2 year warranty which shows how durable and reliable the V4 is.
+Also, you get a two year warranty, which shows how durable and reliable the V4 is.

 Some other features you’ll like includes:

 - Lens display is nice and clear and you can easily see all the hazards on the course.
 The display shows the distances as well as battery power.